blal1/neon-vanguard-sector-zero/MODDING_GUIDE.md

 ## Introduction

 Welcome to the Neon Vanguard - Sector Zero modding guide!
 This document will walk you through the process of adding your own custom content to the game.
-The game is designed with a data-driven approach, allowing you to easily add new enemies, pilots, and events by creating simple JSON or TypeScript files.
+The game is designed with a data-driven approach, allowing you to easily add new enemies, pilots, events, augmentations, talents, and more.

 ## Getting Started